akka/akka/CONTRIBUTING.md

 These guidelines mainly applies to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.

+In case of questions about the contribution process or for discussion of specific issues please visit the [akka/dev gitter chat](https://gitter.im/akka/dev).

 ## General Workflow

 This is the process for committing code into master.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.